 5108.9402 Policy.

-(a) Except as provided in (b), contracting officers shall use contracts administered by the U.S. Army Intelligence and Security Command (INSCOM) to procure foreign language support.
+(a) Except as provided in (b), Contracting officers shall use contracts administered by the U.S. Army Intelligence and Security Command (INSCOM) to procure foreign language support.

-(b)(1) If the contracting officer contemplates using a non-INSCOM-administered contract to procure foreign language support, the contracting officer shall send an exception request to the following address no later than 90 days prior to the proposed contract award:
+(b)(1) If the Contracting officer contemplates using a non-INSCOM-administered contract to procure foreign language support, the Contracting officer shall send an exception request to the following address no later than 90 days prior to the proposed contract award:

 USARMY Pentagon HQDA DCS G-2 List Foreign Language Office